oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 > 1. The `bytes_file` option generated from the previous `get_digest` or `get_signed_digest` commands, either for filtered-row digests or for last-chain-row digests, are used as inputs for the `begin_bytes_file` and `end_bytes_file` options.

-#### Example: Verify unsigned digest for the last chained row in the Blockchain Table
+#### Example: Verify unsigned digest for the last row of system chains in the Blockchain Table
 Lets first create another digest files using `get_digest` command:
 ```
 <copy>